Ford is cutting 7,000 white-collar jobs

 Most of Ford’s white-collar workers are in and around the company’s Dearborn, Michigan, headquarters.

-Both companies have said the cuts are needed to prepare for the future, because the companies face huge capital expenditures to update their current vehicles and develop them for the future.

-The cuts brought withering criticism of GM from President Donald Trump and Congress, especially the closing of a small-car factory in Lordstown, Ohio.
-Trump campaigned on bringing factory jobs back to the industrial Midwest.
-GM has since announced a possible deal to sell the Lordstown plant to a startup electric vehicle maker, but it hasn’t been finalized.

-Hackett said in the memo that Ford is departing from past practices and letting laid-off employees stay a few days to wrap up their jobs and say good-bye to colleagues.
+Hackett said in the memo that the company is departing from past practices and letting laid-off employees stay a few days to wrap up their jobs and say good-bye to colleagues.
 In the past, laid-off workers would have had to pack up and leave immediately.

 “Ford is a family company and saying goodbye to colleagues is difficult and emotional,” Hackett wrote.